-The number seven here is an interesting one since it usually means some completed act by God.
-These seven women were devout and there was no reason to punish these ladies with barrenness.
-The first one was mother Sarai later called Sarah.
+The first woman listed as being childless (barren) was Sarai, the wife of Abraham, who was later renamed Sarah.
 She waited until she was in her nineties before she bore Isaac which means laughter.
-He was the child of promise and from her barrenness all the nations would be blessed so in a sense this one child is the beginning of that blessing to all of the nations mentioned in Isaiah 54:1 above.
-See a better explanation in Galatians 4:27.
+He was the child of promise and from her barrenness all the nations would be blessed, so in a sense this one child is the beginning of that blessing to all of the nations mentioned in Isaiah 54:1 (see also Galatians 4:27).